HashNuke/heroku-buildpack-elixir/README.md

 ## Development

-The build scripts to build erlang are in a separate repository - <https://github.com/HashNuke/heroku-buildpack-elixir-otp-builds>
+* Build scripts to build erlang are at <https://github.com/HashNuke/heroku-buildpack-elixir-otp-builds>
+* Sample app to test is available at <https://github.com/HashNuke/heroku-buildpack-elixir-test>

 ## Credits